projectsofm/Adventures_of_a_Dragon_RPG/README.md

 How many rpgs have you played where you're the dragon-slaying, town-saving hero?
 How many have you played where instead, you're the dragon?

-Exactly.
-Welcome to Adventures of a Dragon, a generic title for a generic game, but from a different perspective.
+Welcome to Adventures of a Dragon, a generic title for a generic game, but instead, you're the dragon.

+## Features:

 ## Changelog: